-Security Clearance Background Investigations for the Department of Defense (DOD) are conducted by the Defense Security Service (DSS).
-This includes background investigations for military personnel, civilian personnel who work for DOD, and military contractors.
-The Office of Personnel Management (OPM) conducts Security Clearance Investigations for most other branches of the Federal Government.
+Security clearance background investigations for the Department of Defense are conducted by the Defense Security Service (DSS).
+This includes background investigations for military personnel, civilian personnel who work for DoD, and military contractors.
+The Office of Personnel Management (OPM) conducts security clearance investigations for most other branches of the federal government.

-The form contains a statement which you sign authorizing release of any information about you to security clearance investigators.
-That includes sealed records, juvenile records, expunged records, and medical records.
+The form contains a statement which you sign authorizing the release of any information about you to security clearance investigators.
+That includes sealed records, juvenile records, expunged records and medical records.

-Answering all of the questions on the SF86 accurately is evidence of your reliability and honesty.
 Your clearance could be denied if you conceal information.
-Once granted, your clearance could be revoked if they later discovered you had been dishonest in filling out the forms.
+Once granted, your clearance could be revoked if the military later discovers you lied when filling out the forms.